 Cisco confirms new IOS flaw

 Cisco Systems Inc. said there's no fix yet for a new security hole in its Internetwork Operating System (IOS) HTTP Server.
-But the company said in an advisory that it is working on
+But the company said in an advisory that it is working on a fix.
+For now, there are workarounds.

 The San Jose, Calif.-based networking giant said its advisory "applies to all Cisco products that run Cisco IOS software versions 11.0 through 12.4 with the HTTP server enabled."